 I am gay.
 A gay Nigerian.
 In a country like Nigeria writing – for me – is therapeutic in handling my sexuality.

 I am single as of this time of writing.
-I chose to be single.
-But, that choice is slipping into irrelevance.
+I chose to remain single.
+But that decision has slipped into irrelevance.

-You see, it has not been easy accepting my sexuality.
-I am – very – effeminate.
+It has not been easy accepting my sexuality.
+I am effeminate.
 When I was sixteen I tried to “man-up” to become normal.
-I failed miserably.
-It seemed my attempts at being manly made me worse.
-A – figurative – slap from my mother brought me to my senses.
+I failed, miserably.
+It seemed my attempts at being manly made me less manly.
+A (figurative) slap from my mother brought me to my senses.

-According to her I had become rude, mechanical and not the boy she trained.
+According to my mother I had become rude, mechanical and not the boy she raised.
 She wanted me to be myself, own myself and love myself.
 To think I was changing because of her; I heard her describe homosexuality as a sin from the pit of hell.
 I feared she would think of me as coming from the pit of hell.
-So i hid.
+So I hid.
 I hid in a false sense of manliness.

 Today I am 23.
 I feel grateful for being a poor actor, unable to hide myself.
 Because after the slap, life went back to being filled with lots of love, joy and laughter.
 And I still have this love, joy and laughter.

 Girls are my sisters.
-I find the experience – straight – guys have towards woman perplexing.
-I don’t understand it, much like I don’t understand why I am attracted to men.
-All I know is that its the norm.
-I consider them lucky.
-They can love freely, kiss openly and have sex all they want without feeling there is something wrong with them.
+I find the experience of sexual attraction (straight) men have towards women perplexing.
+I don’t understand it, much like I don’t understand why I am sexually attracted to men.
+All I know is that it’s the norm.
+I consider straight people lucky.
+They can love freely, kiss openly and have sex all they want without feeling there is something wrong about them.

 We don’t talk about it much now.
-Sex and boyfriend/girlfriend relationship isn’t an open topic in most homes in Nigeria – at least from the part I come from.
+Sex and boyfriend/girlfriend relationship isn’t an open topic in most homes in Nigeria, at least not in the part I come from.